Great Lavra

-The Monastery of Great Lavra (Μονή Μεγίστης Λαύρας) is the first monastery built on Mount Athos, on the Athos peninsula in geographical Macedonia, northeastern Greece.
+The Monastery of Great Lavra (Μονή Μεγίστης Λαύρας, Moní Megístis Lávras) is the first monastery built on Mount Athos, on the Athos peninsula in geographical Macedonia, northeastern Greece.
 It is located on the southeastern foot of the Mount at an elevation of 160 m.
 The founding of the monastery in AD 963 by Athanasius the Athonite marks the beginning of the organized monastic life at Mount Athos.
 At the location of the monastery, there was one of the ancient cities of the Athos peninsula, perhaps Akrothooi, from which the sarcophagi of the monastery that are in the oil storage house come.
 The history of the monastery is the most complete compared to the history of the other monasteries, because its historical archives were preserved almost intact.
 It is possible that the study of these archives may contribute to the completion of the knowledge of the history of other monasteries, whose archives were partially or completely lost.